 Chris McQueer is a 26 year old writer from the east end of Glasgow.
 His first collection of short stories 'Hings' was published last summer by 404 Ink and his work has been described as, 'Limmy meets Irvine Welsh.'

-Tom's plays include Odds and Sods, Cinderellla Boys, Bossnappers and The Roxy.
+Tom's plays include Odds and Sods, Cinderellla Boys, Bossnappers, The Roxy and Some People.
 As an actor Tom appeared in series one of Limmy's Show.

 Melanie obtained BA in Theatre from the State University of New York: Buffalo State College, NY in 2009 and an MLitt in Dramaturgy and playwriting from the University of Glasgow in 2011).
 She has written several original plays including Happy Suicides (Buffalo State College, NY, 2008) and She Came in Through the Bathroom Window (BSC, NY, 2009).